 The Arizona Department of Transportation (ADOT) annually measures vehicular traffic on State highways.
 Traffic counts reported by ADOT for Naugle Avenue are shown in Table 4.
-In 2007, there were 2,200 to 2,300 average trips per day at the intersection of Third Avenue in Patagonia.
+In 2007, there were 2,300 to 2,200 average trips per day at the intersection of Third Avenue in Patagonia.
+In 2018 theses trips per day declined to 2,119 and 1,882, respectively.
+Trucks, both single and combo combined, comprised 9.8% of this traffic in 2018, or about 200 trucks per day.
+Comparable truck statistics are not available for 2007.
+ADOT projects these traffic volumes to increase to 3,417 and 3,000, respectively by 2040.
+Accordingly, issues related to public safety and noise are expected to grow as well.